-[insert response]
+San Bernardino Valley College accurately informs current and prospective students the total cost of education, including tuition, fees, and other required expenses, including textbooks, and other instructional materials using a variety of resources and modalities.

 I.C.7 In order to assure institutional and academic integrity, the institution uses and publishes governing board policies on academic freedom and responsibility.
 These policies make clear the institution’s commitment to the free pursuit and dissemination of knowledge, and its support for an atmosphere in which intellectual freedom exists for all constituencies, including faculty and students.
 (ER 13)